ACTIVE vs. PASSIVE INVESTING RETURNS

 The proper choice of measurement depends on your assumptions about what drives the money flows into and out of accounts.
 If additional savings are being added each month, as saved, then the timing of those additions are not 'investment decisions'.
 The investor is not trying 'to time the market'.
 Similarly if cash is periodically withdrawn from an account in retirement, as needed for spending.
 The 'time-weighted' return is appropriate in these cases.

 If you presume that additions and withdrawals are market timing decisions then their effects should be included in the measured rate of return.
 So the 'dollar-weighted' rate of return is appropriate.
-Each year there is a report produced by DALBAR that measures the returns of investors in mutual funds - and always concludes that the investors' personal returns are even worse than the mutual fund's poor returns.
-This is partly because they measure 'dollar-weighted' returns.
-As the Boomer generation has constantly added to their savings over the years, and mutual funds grow in size, so DALBAR weights the most recent market returns more heavily.
+Each year there is a report produced by DALBAR that purports to measure the returns of investors in mutual funds - and always concludes that the investors' personal returns are humongously worse than the mutual fund's reported returns.
+This is mostly because they measure 'dollar-weighted' returns.
+They weight the fund returns for smaller units of time, by the size of the fund.
+They conclude that investors pile into stocks at market peaks, and sell out at market bottoms.

 5) Mutual Fund Evidence : Most often the only real argument to support the superior returns of passive indexing comes from a comparison of returns between high-fee active mutual funds and low-cost index funds (or ETFs).
 This argument's use of mutual funds is not valid on many levels.